Yes! 2022 Sweeps Festival returns to Rochester

-If you want to keep your finger on the pulse, make sure you check and confirm that the above information is still correct by visiting the Rochester Sweeps Festival page on Facebook.
+If you want to keep your finger on the pulse and see what's on for 2022, make sure you check and confirm what's happening by visiting the Rochester Sweeps Festival page on Facebook.

 What's normally on?

-Despite not going ahead in 2021, we've left the information below on the page to give you an idea of what you can expect to see and do when the next sweeps Festival takes place - hopefully in 2022!
+Despite not going ahead in 2020 or 2021, we've left the information below on the page to give you an idea of what you can expect to see in 2022.
+If you'd like to know about timings and specific acts, please use the Facebook link above to get the latest, up-to-date info.

 Whilst there's always plenty going on in Rochester throughout the year, the Rochester Sweeps Festival is perhaps one of the best events to attend in Kent as it symbolizes the start of summer for many of us and helps drag us out of the melancholy of the winter doldrums.
-The last full event was held in 2019 and was no exception and it was jam-packed with a huge variety of great entertainment.
-We've no doubt that the 2022 lineup will be equally impressive and we should be able to post a complete list here nearer the time.
+The last full event was held in 2019 and was no exception and it was jam-packed with a huge variety of great entertainment and we've no doubt that the 2022 lineup will be equally impressive.

 Other attractions & entertainment